Updated versions of libreboot can be found at libreboot.org.

 Partial fix in coreboot-libre for GRUB display on GM45, for dual channel LVDS higher resolution LCD panels (T400, T500). (thanks Arthur Heymans)

 Massively improved GRUB configuration, making it easier to boot more encrypted systems automatically, and generally a more useful menu for booting the system (thanks go to Klemens Nanni of the autoboot project).
 Libreboot now uses the grub.cfg provided by the installed GNU/Linux distribution automatically, if present, switching to that configuration.
 This is done across many partitions, where libreboot actively searches for a configuration file (also on LVM volumes and encrypted volumes).
 This should make libreboot more easy to use for non-technical users, without having to modify the GRUB configuration used in libreboot.

 Utilities archives is now source only.
-You will need to compile the packages in there (build scripts included, and a script for installing build dependencies in Trisquel 7). (binary utility archives are planned again in the next release, when the new build system is merged)
+You will need to compile the packages in there (build scripts included, and a script for installing build dependencies). (binary utility archives are planned again in the next release, when the new build system is merged)

 SeaGRUB is now the default payload on all x86 boards.
 (SeaBIOS configured to load a compressed GRUB payload from CBFS immediately, without providing an interface in SeaBIOS.
 This way, GRUB is still used but now BIOS services are available, so you get the best of both worlds).
 Thanks go to Timothy Pearson of coreboot for this idea.

 crossgcc is now downloaded and built as a separate module to coreboot-libre, with a universal revision used to build all boards.

 Individual boards now have their own coreboot revision and patches, independently of each other board.
 This makes maintenance easier.